Circuit breaker outlet not working

 How do I reset a tripped circuit breaker?

-To reset a tripped circuit breaker, first locate the breaker box and identify the specific breaker that has tripped.
-Then, flip the breaker all the way to the 'off' position, wait a few seconds, and then flip it back to the 'on' position.
+To reset a tripped circuit breaker, first turn the breaker switch fully to the 'off' position, then flip it back to the 'on' position.

 Connect with certified professionals in your area